About Viking Yachts

 Viking Yachts are built at one of two factories in the Northeast United States.
 The main Viking Yachts factory is located in New Gretna, New Jersey right along the Bass River.
 Access to this river gives Viking the ability to put boats in the water right from the factory and navigate out to the Atlantic Ocean.
 This factory is as impressive as it gets.
 Featuring solar power, its own water supply, an in-house hospital and medical facility for its workers, and over 810,000 square feet of factory floor, the Viking factory is one of the most state-of-the-art plants in the world.

-In 216, Viking acquired the assets to what used to be the Ocean Yachts factory located in Egg Harbor City, New Jersey along the Mullica River.
+In 2016, Viking acquired the assets to what used to be the Ocean Yachts factory located in Egg Harbor City, New Jersey along the Mullica River.
 Viking would name this factory “Viking Mullica”.
 It was here that Viking manufacturers its smaller boats and where the new Billfish series would begin.
 The 37 Billfish would go on to receive high praises for its traditional Viking quality, resemblance to the popular Ocean 37 Billfish, and for its maneuverability.
 Fast forward to 2019, and Viking is now producing multiple models at the Viking Mullica facility including the new 38 Billfish and 46 Billfish.

 What is Staten Island Yacht Sales’ relationship with Viking Yachts?